nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Example of usage: `list -c`

-Context: The *action* category has been previously added and assigned to 2 items.
+Context: Assuming the category *action* has been previously added and assigned to 2 items.

 Expected outcome:
 ```